Common gynecologic surgeries where laparoscopy is used are:

 While both traditional and laparoscopic hernia repair surgeries are done on an outpatient basis, patients treated laparoscopically often heal faster and experience less discomfort after the procedure.

-- Laparoscopic nephrectomy: Removal of a non-functioning kidney using an endoscope that enters the abdominal cavity near the belly button.
+- Laparoscopic nephrectomy: the surgeon removes a nonfunctioning kidney using an endoscope that enters the abdominal cavity near the belly button.

-- Laparoscopic pyeloplasty: Repairing of the ureter, the tube that runs from the kidney into the bladder.
+- Laparoscopic pyeloplasty: the surgeon repairs the ureter, the tube that runs from the kidney into the bladder.